GWC-DCMB/curriculum-notebooks/paper/paper.md

 Participants in the Club attend weekly meetings at the University of Michigan (when the club is run in person rather than virtually), and are thus largely high school women from the Ann Arbor area.
-In 2019 we launched a Data Science Summer Experience that is unaffiliated with the national Girls Who Code organization.
+In 2019 we launched our own summer program, the Data Science Summer Experience.
 When held in person, the Summer Experience is hosted in Detroit to provide the opportunity for high school women outside of Ann Arbor to learn coding skills in an inclusive environment.